 Heels (women) - Unless you're taking a luxury trip with many formal occasions, leave the heels at home.
 They're impractical, take up too much space, and hell to walk in over all those uneven sidewalks around the world.

 Passport Covers - I say no to passport covers.
 Heather says yes.
-The problem with passport covers is that you almost always have to remove them when going through customs and immigration, so it's just an added unnecessary hassle.
+The problem with passport covers is that you almost always have to remove them when going through customs and immigration, so it's just a small yet added unnecessary hassle.
 But they look nice and do serve an actual purpose.
 My passport is bruised and beaten, while Heather's still looks new since she keeps a cover on hers.
 So, you decide!

 These are all the things we pack and travel with and recommend.
 But we always come across people who have their own unique travel gear and preferences.
 What's yours?
 What do you pack for a trip?
 We're always changing around our travel pack list.